Bad Girls Club season 6: Controversy

 During production of season six, residents from Sherman Oaks complained that noise levels and swearing was extremely unbearable and inappropriate for them and their children to listen to during the night.
 Residents from Ocean Beach called local enforcements four to five times to defused the corruptions, the girls were showcasing, in the middle of the night.
 A local Ocean Beach resident complained that she has a six-year-old son and didn't want him to listen to the swearing, she went as far as creating a petition drive to ban all production companies in the Ocean Beach hills.
 Location managers and production crew declined to discuss the neighbors complaints.
 The Bad Girls Club permit announced that the entire production was to abide the "minimum outdoor activity noise" rule, whereas, neighbors state otherwise that the show did not keep noise levels at a low range.

-House

-The tour of season six's mansion was released for public viewing on December 15, 2010, while Oxygen changed their website's homepage for the upcoming season of the Bad Girls Club.
-The tour of the house was hosted by Steve Leonhardt, the Bad Girls Club production designer, and several days prior to the arrival of the cast of season six, in September 2010.
-Located in Sherman Oaks, California, season 6's mansion was nearly six miles away from city streets whereas the mansion was nearly three and a half miles away from Pier 39.
-The girls are welcomed with a medium bachelor pad-styled house with centric add-ons in front of the doorway, signifying a Hollywood mansion.
-The two-divided country western doors have only one small star-shaped see-through window that are located adjacent to the door knob.
-The girls are then welcomed with eco-friendly potted plants and dark purple walls that are populated with comments and ratings from major media coverage.
-Down across the same hallway is a hang-out room that has a circular hot pink couch, which the girls can encounter.
-Facing towards the hang out room the girls can spot a replica of the Hollywood sign reading "Bad Girls Club".
-Also located near the hang out room is a bigger size living room which features more bright colors and modern matching furniture that faces bright stars at a dark-colored wall.
-Above the staircase, the girls can spot a stripperposing adjacent to the Bad Girls Club logo.
-Scattered across the wall, near the staircase, are pictures of the ladies from Bad Girls Club: Miami, which was the previous season.
-The production designer decided to upgrade the mansion from previous house styles and gave the girls the Hollywood scene look, stating that the girls of Bad Girls Club are celebrities.
+Residence